BohdanOne/swapi-client/README.md

 ## Installation
 ### Server
-In order to run the app ypu need to install and launch `swapi-graphql`
+In order to run the app you need to install and launch `swapi-graphql` first

 1. Clone API repo
 ```